ZofiaSamsel/Data_Analysis_in_Python/README.md

 -decide what tactics the doctor will take regarding patients

 # Folder Dogs
-Database:  Dogs Available for Adoption in the Hungarian Homeless Animals Database (from datahub.io) __Content:__
+__Database__ :  Dogs Available for Adoption in the Hungarian Homeless Animals Database (from datahub.io)

+__Content:__
 The data is a compilation of information about dogs that were available for adoption on 12 December 2019 in the Hungarian Homeless Animals Database.
 There were a total of 2,937 dogs in the database.
 It contains information about the dogs' names, breed, colour, age, sex, the date they were found and some of their personality traits.

 The basic analysis of the database was done.